RainbowGravity/course/7. Template homework/AWS/Terraform/README.md

 ## Script features

-* You can set every template vatiable from this script, just run it and enter the values.
-You are unable to set something wrong because script is checking every sensetive setting.
+* You can set every template variable from this script, just run it and enter the values.
+You are unable to set something wrong because script is checking every sensitive setting.
 * Ability to run template with applied settings.
 * Clear output with colors.
 You can see every setting applied and error message with describes.
 If you've enter something wrong then script will give you another chance to do that right even if wrong setting was declared by option argument.